CommunityToolkit/MVVM-Samples/docs/mvvm/Messenger.md

 User user = Messenger.Default.Send<LoggedInUserRequestMessage>();
 ```

-The `RequestMessage<T>` class includes an implicit converter that makes that conversion from an `LoggedInUserRequestMessage` to its contained `User` object possible.
+The `RequestMessage<T>` class includes an implicit converter that makes the conversion from a `LoggedInUserRequestMessage` to its contained `User` object possible.
 This will also check that a response has been received for the message, and throw an exception if that's not the case.
 It is also possible to send request messages without this mandatory response guarantee: just store the returned message in a local variable, and then manually check whether a response value is available or not.
 Doing so will not trigger the automatic exception if a response is not received when the `Send` method returns.

-The same namespace also includes more base request message for other scenarios: `AsyncRequestMessage<T>`, `CollectionRequestMessage<T>` and `AsyncCollectionRequestMessage<T>`.
-For instance, here's how you can use an async request message:
+The same namespace also includes base requests message for other scenarios: `AsyncRequestMessage<T>`, `CollectionRequestMessage<T>` and `AsyncCollectionRequestMessage<T>`.
+Here's how you can use an async request message:

 ```csharp
 // Create a message